-When the water reemerges through the vents, it is much hotter after its contact with the magma, and brings the ground’s rich minerals along with it.
-Hydrothermal vents are typically found under the ocean which makes Lake Baikal one of the only lakes in the world with this natural feature.
+Scientists in part owe the lake's thriving marine life to the hydrothermal vents inside it that bring rich minerals from deep inside the Earth.
+Hydrothermal vents, however, are typically found under the ocean — which makes Lake Baikal one of the only lakes in the world with this natural feature.

 Lake Baikal's healthy waters give off a turquoise gem-like color when it freezes into ice, making it a sight to behold.
 As Russian photographer Alexey Trofimov puts it, Lake Baikal is like a "gem that does not need to be cut."
 Not only does the water form into ice, it also creates unique shard-like structures on its surface called "hummocks."

 These hummocks are essentially ice splinters that form when the heavy winds around the lake push the waters into waves which then freeze into these turquoise blocks.
-These ice splinters can get form as high as 32 to 39 feet.
+These ice splinters can form as high as 32 to 39 feet.

 A warming planet has given way to unnatural weather at the lake.
-Its temperature has risen by more than 1.2 degrees Celsius over the last century and are expected to be 4.5 degrees warmer than it is now by the year 2100.
+Its temperature has risen by more than 1.2 degrees Celsius over the last century and is expected to be 4.5 degrees warmer than it is now by the year 2100.

 Besides warmer waters, climate change has also caused algal blooms in the lake.
 These huge growths of algae are toxic to marine life and, if not brought under control, could pose irreversible damage to the lake's entire ecosystem.